Rethinking Content and Style: Exploring Bias for Unsupervised Disentanglement: Exploring Inductive Bias for Unsupervised C-S Disentanglement

-For the reconstruction term in Eq.~\ref{equ:loss}, we adopt a VGG perceptual loss~\citep{SimonyanZ14a, perceptual_loss}, which is widely used in unsupervised disentanglement methods~\citep{Wu_2020_CVPR, WuCLQL19}.
+For the reconstruction term in Eq.~\ref{equ:loss}, we adopt a VGG perceptual loss~\cite{SimonyanZ14a, perceptual_loss}, which is widely used in unsupervised disentanglement methods~\cite{Wu_2020_CVPR, WuCLQL19}.

-For the \emph{\textbf{$\Psi$-constraint}}, i.e. the second term in Eq.~\ref{equ:loss}, we propose and study discrimination-based, NLL-based and normalization-based solutions.
-The form of $\Psi$ should be carefully selected to better approximate the ground truth content distribution of the dataset.
+For the \emph{\textbf{$\Psi$-constraint}}, \textit{i.e.} the second term in Eq.~\ref{equ:loss}, we propose and study discrimination-based, NLL-based and normalization-based solutions.
+Choosing the form of $\Psi$, which can better approximate the ground truth content distribution of the dataset, can result in better disentanglement.
+For real-world datasets, content is affected by a large number of random variables, we could assume the distribution of the content is nearly standard Normal Distribution.
 We describe details of these solutions and related limitations according to the form of $\Psi$ below.

 \textbf{Discrimination-based solution} can be adopted when $\Psi$ has a tractable form for sampling.
-Inspired by adversarial learning~\citep{StyleGAN}, we propose to use a discriminator to distinguish between content embeddings $\{c_i\}_{i=1}^N$ (false samples) and items $\{\hat{c}_i\}_{i=1}^N$ sampled from $\Psi$ (true samples).
+Inspired by adversarial learning~\cite{StyleGAN}, we propose to use a discriminator to distinguish between content embeddings $\{c_i\}_{i=1}^N$ (false samples) and items $\{\hat{c}_i\}_{i=1}^N$ sampled from $\Psi$ (true samples).
 When it is difficult for the discriminator to distinguish true from false, the content embeddings are likely to follow $\Psi$.

-\textbf{NLL-based solution} is inspired by flow-based generative models~\citep{glow}, and can be adopted when $\Psi = \mathcal{N}(\mu, \sigma^{2})$.
+\textbf{NLL-based solution} is inspired by flow-based generative models~\cite{glow}, and can be adopted when $\Psi = \mathcal{N}(\mu, \sigma^{2})$.
 We can use negative log-likelihood (NLL) to optimize $\{c_i\}_{i=1}^N$ to follow $\Psi$ as

 \textbf{Normalization-based solution} can be adopted when $\Psi$ has one of the following specific forms: $i$) a Standard Normal Distribution $\mathcal{N}(0,I)$, and $ii$) a Uniform Distribution.
 To approximately follow the $\mathcal{N}(0,I)$ constraint, Instance Normalization (IN) is used to force the mean and variance of $c_i$ to be zeros and $I$ respectively.
-When $\Psi$ is a Uniform Distribution, we can use $\mathcal{L}_2$ normalization to force $\{c_i\}_{i=1}^N$ to follow Uniform Distribution approximately~\citep{muller1959note}.
+When $\Psi$ is a Uniform Distribution, we can use $\mathcal{L}_2$ normalization to force $\{c_i\}_{i=1}^N$ to follow Uniform Distribution approximately~\cite{muller1959note}.